Riders Field: Lazy river

 Originally, the park featured a swimming pool built just past the wall in right field, level with the top of the outfield fence.
 Groups were able to rent the pool during games.
 In 2016, the pool was replaced by a lazy river water ride.
 Filled with 68,000 gallons (260,000 L; 57,000 imp gal) of water, the lazy river consists of a 174 ft loop course; a full lap around the course is about 400 ft.
 Individual tickets with access to the lazy river are available for guests of all ages during Sunday games, while it is reserved for adults 21 years and older on Thursdays.
 On other home dates, it is available to rent for groups of 25 to 200 people.

+Infrastructure upgrades

+After a previous stadium Wi-Fi upgrade in 2017, Riders Field underwent major wired and wireless infrastructure upgrades prior to the 2026 season in partnership with Fortinet and Reliable Technology Services.
+Frisco ISD Career and Technical Education students participated in the project through the district's practicum program.

 Attendance

 The stadium ranked second in attendance in the Texas League and across the Double-A classification in its first two seasons (2003 and 2004).
 From 2005 through 2020, it ranked first.
-Riders Field's single-game attendance record was broken on July 3, 2025, during a game between the RoughRiders and the Arkansas Travelers.
+Riders Field's single-game attendance record was broken on July 4, 2026, during a game between the RoughRiders and the Midland Rockhounds, drawing 12,198 fans.
 The park's season attendance record of 666,977 and average attendance record of 9,394 were set in its inaugural 2003 season.